brickcap/restyskeleton/README.md

 restyskelton creates for you:-

 1. Two nginx master configuration files ,dev.ngx.conf and prod.ngx.conf,are created for development and production use respectively.
 The configuration directives for the two files are identical except for a couple of changes.
-Two different files allow you to independantly test and simulate development and production environments.
+Two different files allow you to independently test and simulate development and production environments.
 The errors in dev.ngx.conf are logged on the console.
 2. All the location level directives are placed in the files under the 'routes' directory.
 The files are organized as:-   app_routes (for application routes), static_routes(for serving static files), proxy_routes(for configuring all the proxy locations).
 These files are automatically included in the master configuration files.
 3. All the lua code goes in the 'lua' directory.
 There's a 'hello.lua' file that is served by a '/' location in the app_routes.conf file.
-You can check it out to see how it all **comes** together.
+You can check it out to see how it all comes together.

-**To my lord, Count Dracula, a liscence to bite**
+**To my lord, Count Dracula, a licence to bite**

 MIT!